Erbasher/css-layouts/README.md

 - Created a responsive navibar with flex
 - Created a responsive img gallery with flex
 - Created horizontal and vertical barcharts
+- Playing around with grid.
+Testing minmax and repeat functions and some other properties too.
+Fascinating to see how good the grid layout actually is.
+I can only imagine all the opportunities it brings in to the web dev.